SchlossVRL/coloremoblues/README.md

 `T_Equilum2Data.csv`: Color-emotion association ratings (Happy/Sad, Angry/not-angry) and color appearance ratings (Sat, LD, YB, RG) from the supplementary experiment in the Appendix (replication and match datasets), in long format (used in R analyses).
 Underscore r ('_ r') means replication dataset (colors from Experiment 21 and underscore m ('_ m') means match dataset (colors of C* = 20 or colors that were matched around C* = 20).

-`T_EquilumRegressions.csv`: Mean color-emotion assocaiton ratings and color-appearance raitngs
+`T_EquilumRegressions.csv`: Mean color-emotion assocaiton ratings and color-appearance ratings.

 `T_EquilumHS.csv`: Happy/sad ratings for each participant in Experiment 2, in wide format.